jivebiscuit/jivebiscuit.github.io/docs/sop/i90-sop.md

     2. North Satellite if north of V222

 #### 2-1-2.
 Deviations
-If operationally advantageous, deviations from these procedures may be coordinated on an individual basis, except as noted in paragraph 3-17-2 Final Position Duties.
+If operationally advantageous, deviations from these procedures may be coordinated on an individual basis, except as noted in paragraph [3-17-2 Final Position Duties](#3-17-2-duties).

 #### 2-1-3.
 Control Transfer
-Control must be transferred in accordance with vZHU General Control SOP 1-4-1.
+Control must be transferred in accordance with [ZHU General Control SOP 1-4-1](../sop/general-control-sop.md#1-4-1-transfer-of-control).

 #### 2-1-4.
 Runway Utilization
 1. KIAH runway configuration shall be set by IAH local, utilizing the flows outlined in vZHU IAH SOP 2-1-1.